 Use Claude Code as an MCP server

-Suppose you want to use Claude Code itself as an MCP server that other applications can connect to, providing them with Claude’s tools and capabilities.
+You can use Claude Code itself as an MCP server that other applications can connect to:

 claude mcp serve